ToxicPine/planning-win/README.md

+THIS IS THE DRAFT README FOR WHEN WE DO THE FINAL PROJECT.

+I HAVE CREATED TECHNICAL DIAGRAMS TO EXPLAIN.

+SEE `technical.md` TO UNDERSTAND HOW THIS IS GONNA WORK.

+WE NEED TO SPLIT THE WORK EFFECTIVELY BETWEEN OURSELVES.

+SEE `roles_and_tasks.md`

+I ALSO CREATED DRAFT SLIDES USING MARKDOWN.
+SEE `presentation.md`

+---

 # SplitUp: Decentralized AI Inference on Consumer Hardware

 > Run any size AI model across distributed consumer GPUs with efficient verification on Solana